VPN trials and refund policies: what you should check

 You can simply sign up for the VPN and activate the free trial, which would then allow you access to the full product (meaning no features are locked behind a paywall) free of charge.

 It's worth noting that all three top VPN services offer a free trial.
-NordVPN provides a 7-day free trial to Android users; Surfshark's is the same length, but it's available for both mobile and Mac users, and ExpressVPN's 7-day trial is available on iOS and Android.
+NordVPN provides a 7-day free trial to Android users; Surfshark's is the same length, but it's available for all users, and ExpressVPN's 7-day trial is available on iOS and Android.

 However, even the best VPN free trials are not without their drawbacks, with the biggest one being that they're often very, very short (from 24 hours to 7 days), so you might not get enough time to see if the VPN works day-to-day.
 Also, fewer and fewer providers are offering free trials.

-Additionally, VPN free trials are often only available when you sign up on mobile, giving desktop users little to no opportunity to test the service out without having to spend cash first.
-This also means that although you're not directly entering your credit card details, you're consenting to being charged through the app store when your free trial ends.
+Additionally, VPN free trials are often mobile only, giving desktop users little to no opportunity to test the service out without having to spend cash first.

-Lastly, using a free trial may also mean that you miss out on special deals, and you end up paying more after the trial is up.
+Using a free trial may also mean that you miss out on special deals, and you end up paying more after the trial is up.
+However, this isn't as common as VPN sales tend to last more than one week.

 Money-back guarantees

 Money-back guarantees give you the most amount of time to try out a VPN risk-free.
-The industry standard is 30 days (more than four times of most free trials), but some, like CyberGhost, offer up to a 45-day window during which you can cancel anytime and get a full refund.
+The industry standard is 30 days but some, like CyberGhost, give you a 45-day to cancel anytime and get a full refund.

-Although it does require you to pay upfront, you can rest assured that you'll get full access to the product.
+Although it does require you to pay upfront, you'll get full access to the product.
 Plus, you don't have to put up with any restrictions on what device you can use the VPN on – mobile, desktop, routers, gaming consoles, and smart TVs are all allowed.

 It's also worth noting that money-back guarantees allow you to get the best price for the VPN if you do stick around.
 This is because they're often only available for long-term plans, which offer discounted rates as compared to monthly subscriptions.